kserve/kserve/docs/samples/v1beta1/custom/custom_model/README.md

 if __name__ == "__main__":
     model = AlexNetModel("custom-model")
-    kfserving.KFServer().start([model])
+    kserve.ModelServer().start([model])
 ```

 ## Build the custom image with Buildpacks
-[Buildpacks](https://buildpacks.io/) allows you to transform your inference code into images that can be deployed on KFServing without
+[Buildpacks](https://buildpacks.io/) allows you to transform your inference code into images that can be deployed on KServe without
 needing to define the `Dockerfile`.
 Buildpacks automatically determines the python application and then install the dependencies from the
 `requirements.txt` file, it looks at the `Procfile` to determine how to start the model server.
 Here we are showing how to build the serving
 image manually with `pack`, you can also choose to use [kpack](https://github.com/pivotal/kpack)